Nuclear Physics at BRIF: The ISOL-type facility BRIF

 For the first time globally, field mapping in a vacuum was performed on such a large machine.
 After nine rounds of magnetic mapping and shimming, the desired results were achieved.
 As shown in Fig.~\ref{fig:2.2.10}, the integral phase slip of the 100~MeV cyclotron after shimming ensures a high acceleration efficiency.
-Fig.~\ref{fig:2.2.11} indicates that the $\nu_{z}$ has been obviously improved at the large radius after the second time of shimming.
+In Fig.~\ref{fig:2.2.11} we indicate that the $\nu_{z}$ has been obviously improved at the large radius after the second time of shimming.
 The $\nu_{z}$ has reached 0.7 at the extraction~\cite{zhangtianjue2011nimb}.
 It is the highest $\nu_{z}$ in the compact cyclotrons.
-With the help of efficiency and highly precision mapping devices, field mapping and shimming of the main magnet to achieved the required isochronous field were completed in July 2013.
+With the help of efficiency and highly precise mapping devices, field mapping and shimming of the main magnet to achieve the required isochronous field were completed in July 2013.

 Additionally, the installation and assembly of other systems, including the RF system, injection, and extraction, were finalized right after field mapping and shimming.